Recap / Justice League S 2 E 5 And 6 Only A Dream

 - Post-Victory Collapse: Batman finally falls asleep in the penultimate scene.
 The fact that he's in a chair near Hawkgirl's bed rather than in his own bed suggests that he was trying to stay awake long enough to see for himself that his teammates were all right.
 It Makes Sense in Context: Batman had been without sleep for three days before having to face Dr. Destiny, so once it was okay to do so, he crashed and snored.

 - Power Creep: In-Universe, gradual power creep is shown to be Superman's greatest nightmare.
 He keeps getting bigger and stronger and is unable to control his powers.
-Used as a great Mythology Gag, no less: "I started with no power at all, and I kept getting more.
+Used as a great Mythology Gag, though: "I started with no power at all, and I kept getting more.
 What if it never stops?"

 - Power Incontinence: Green Lantern, Flash, and Superman all fear suffering from this in differing ways.
 Lantern fears that he's become nothing but the ring's wielder, alienated from all of humanity.
 Flash is terrified of going too fast and being alone for the rest of his life.
 Superman fears losing control and destroying the very people he wants to protect.